aerospike-community/aerospike-time-series-client/README.md

 ## Sizing

-Empirically, the storage requirement per data point was found to be 17.33 bytes per data point, having inserted 8.64m data points (one per second, over a 24 hour period for 10 time series).
-As above, by default there will be one object per 1000 data points by default, although this value can be changed by the user.
+Empirically, the storage requirement per data point was found to be 17.33 bytes per data point via a test inserting 8.64m data points (one per second, over a 24 hour period for 10 time series).
+This agrees with expectation as we require 2 * 8 = 16 bytes to store a timestamp and a value and a small amount of overhead is expected.
+As above, by default there will be one Aerospike object per 1000 data points by default, although this value can be changed by the user.
+Aerospike sizes using number of objects and object size, so the information above allows sizing to be calculated readily.

 The index object requires 42 bytes per entry.
 In theory this imposes an upper limit on the number of entries per time series as Aerospike has an upper limit per object of 1mb by default - see [write-block-size](https://docs.aerospike.com/reference/configuration#write-block-size).
 The implication is that the maximum number of index entries is 23,800.
 With a default max entry count of 1000, this implies a limit of 23.8m points per time series at the time of writing.
 Some options are available however.
 Firstly, the write-block-size can be increased to a maximum value of 8mb.
 Secondly, the max entry count value can be increased.
 Thirdly, this limit may be addressed in a future release.